LiamVicary/PortfolioProjects/README.md

 ------------------------------------------

-📘 README — Company Directory
+📘 README — Project 2 - Company Directory
 Overview

 Company Directory is a full-stack CRUD management system for maintaining personnel, department, and location records.
 It provides a responsive, Bootstrap-based interface paired with PHP endpoints and a SQL database.